-Much has been made of the negative effects of plastics on the environment in recent years, and with good reason.
+Much has been made of the negative effects of plastics on the environment in recent years.
 However, what may seem obvious to specialists in the industry is not obvious to everyone.
 What many people don’t know are the basic properties in the different types of plastics, some of which are more environmentally friendly than others.
 Plastics can be categorized as Thermoplastics of Thermosets.

 Thermoplastic Resins

-A thermoplastic is a class of polymer that can be softened through heating and then processed using methods such as extrusion, injection molding, thermoforming and blow molding.
+A thermoplastic is a class of polymer that can be softened through heating and then processed using various polymer processing techniques such as extrusion, injection molding, thermoforming, and blow molding.

 Thermoplastics harden once cooled and do not show any changes in chemical properties after being heated and cooled multiple times, making them easily recyclable.